Recognizability of morphisms: Recognizability and iterated morphisms

-By Proposition \ref{lemma.onesided}, there is a finite number of left-infinite sequences $t_i$ and a finite number of right-infinite sequences $t_j$ such that $x$ is a shift of some $t_ivt'_j$ with $|v| \leq K\ell $.
+By Proposition \ref{lemma.onesided}, there are finite sets $L, R$ of respectively left and right-infinite sequences, and a finite set $U$ of words of length at most $2K\ell$ such that $x$ is a shift of $tut'$ with $t \in L$, $u \in U$ and $t' \in R$.
 Thus there is a finite number of such orbits.